randomsymbols/fsubmit/README.md

 But it causes a lot of questions if you do not know how HTML forms work.
 For example, if there is a select tag with several options, which one will be submitted as the value for the field if none is selected?
 And what if the option tag has no value attribute?

 An Internet browser does the job for us when we submit a form.
 We do not have to borther about hidden fields or any other fields at all.
-The library is created to provide the same functionality for API.
+The library is created to provide the same functionality for PHP.

 Install
 -------